-Don't limit traditional pie spice — clove, cinnamon, and nutmeg — to the dessert table.
+Don’t limit traditional pie spices—clove, cinnamon, and nutmeg—to the dessert table.
 In this cheesy, rich gratin, the spices take a savory note alongside kale, sweet potatoes, and sharp white cheddar.

 - 5 tbsp. butter

 - Kosher salt and freshly ground black pepper, to taste

 - 1 bunch kale, stemmed and roughly chopped

 - 3 large sweet potatoes (about 2 1/2 pounds) peeled and sliced about 1/8″ thick

 - 2 tsp. ground cinnamon

 - Fresh nutmeg

 - Preheat oven to 400°.
 Rub the inside of an 8″×8″ baking dish with 1 tbsp. of the butter.
 Smash garlic with the side of a knife and sprinkle generously with salt.
 Chop and scrape the garlic into a mushy paste.

 - Combine garlic paste, kale, potatoes, half-and-half, cinnamon and remaining 4 tbsp. butter (cut into 1⁄2” pieces) in a pot; stir.
 Season with salt and pepper and taste the creamy liquid—it should be seasoned generously.
 Grate in a hint of nutmeg.
 Bring to a boil over medium-high heat while stirring the mixture with a wooden spoon.
 After 8–10 minutes the potatoes will be a little tender, and their starch will have thickened the liquid considerably.